What is Pluto TV? The free streaming TV service explained

 Pluto TV is a completely free internet television service that offers hundreds of live channels of content gleaned from partners and 'net sources.

 In the US, there are well over 200 channels, while other regions have fewer.
-The UK has around 65 channels, for example.
+The UK has around half that, for example.

 There are channels across many subjects, such as entertainment, movies, news, and sport.
 There are also many partner channels, such as My5 in the UK - featuring content from Channel 5.